• Instagram

 Fermented foods are full of probiotics and help your body fight disease more effectively by supporting your immune system.

-Eating more fermented foods also reduces gas, bloating, and diarrhea and supports and maintains your skin's health.
+Eating more fermented foods also reduces gas, bloating, and diarrhea, supporting and maintaining your skin's health.
 Fermented pickles are excellent sources of these mighty microbes.

 These brands make many other delicious fermented foods, including olives, beets, carrots, and sauerkraut.